 - All persistent disks will be preserved, but are unavailable until the maintenance window ends.

 When a zone comes back online, you need to recreate your instances in the affected zone.
-The Google Compute Engine team will notify users of upcoming maintenance windows in a timely manner so that users can perform any tasks necessary before the zone is taken offline.
+The Compute Engine team will notify users of upcoming maintenance windows in a timely manner so that users can perform any tasks necessary before the zone is taken offline.

 Although maintenance windows are an inconvenient and unavoidable part of the service, you can use the tips from the How to Design Robust Systems section to design a system that can withstand maintenance windows, zone failures, and unexpected interruptions.